The 2004 W.C. Handy Awards

 Shortly after being presented with the Handy,

-Nick and the Nitelifes confidently strode to center stage and launched into a
+Nick and the Nitelifes confidently strode to center stage and launched into a rousing performance,

 complete with a pair of identically dressed